Why Did I Decide To Do This?

-Let’s calculate our winnings: $15 for 0, 6 times $5 for numbers 13-18, 18 times $8 for numbers 19-36 and 12 times -$20 for numbers 1-12.
+Let’s calculate our winnings: $15 for 0, 6 times $5 for numbers 13-18, 18 times $8 for numbers 19-36, and 12 times -$20 for numbers 1-12.

 $15 + 6*$5 + 18*$8 – 12*$20 = -$51

-Named after a 19th century aristocrat, Henry Labouchere, it also utilizes even money bets.
+Named after a 19th century aristocrat Henry Labouchere, it also utilizes even money bets.

-First you must decide how much money you want to win.
+First, you must decide how much money you want to win.
 Let’s go with $10 for this example.

-When making a bet you always take the first and last number in the sequence, add them together and bet that value.
+When making a bet you always take the first and last number in the sequence, add them together, and bet that value.
 In this case, the first bet is 1 + 1 = 2 $.

 If you win, remove the numbers you bet on from the sequence.
-That would result in 2, 2, 3, 1 and the next bet would be 2 + 1 = $3.
+That would result in 2, 2, 3, 1, and the next bet would be 2 + 1 = $3.

 If you lose, add the value you just bet to the end of the sequence.
 That would result in 1, 2, 2, 3, 1, 1, 2.
-This way you have to bet what you just lost and a bit more to compensate your losses.
+This way you have to bet what you just lost and a bit more to compensate for your losses.

-Then continue until you run out of your sequence or run out of money.
+Continue until you run out of your sequence or run out of money.

 The Labouchere roulette strategy is also a progressive betting system because it increases your bets when you lose.

-Now that you know the main differences about the six tested roulette strategies, let’s look at what stands out if you choose each of the strategies and use it as your loyal betting system.
+Now that you know the main differences between the six tested roulette strategies, let’s look at what stands out if you choose each of the strategies and use it as your loyal betting system.

-Before I dive in, here’s how I played: I always started with $100 in my pocket.
+Before I dive in, here is how I played: I always started with $100 in my pocket.
 My initial bet was always $5 (except for the Fibonacci strategy, where all bets were predefined).
 My goal was to try doubling my money, so I always walked away when I reached $200 or continued to play until I lost all my money or until the bet got higher than what I had left.

 I have to admit, I was surprised by some of the results I got.
-Here they are.
+Here they are:

-% of games where I doubled my money vs. % of games where I lost it
+% of games where I doubled my money vs. % of games where I lost it:

-average final sum of my money when walking away after doubling it
+Average final sum of my money when walking away after doubling it:

-average number of bets needed to double or lose my money
+Average number of bets needed to double or lose my money:

-average number of bets in a million games
+Average number of bets in a million games:

-The bottom left chart shows the average number of bets I had to make with each strategy to either double my money (green bars) or lose my money (red bars).
+The bottom left chart shows the average number of bets I had to make with each strategy to either double my money (green bars) or to lose my money (red bars).

 What does this tell me?

-4 out of 6 strategies took more bets to double my money than to lose it, which means I can’t rely on doubling my money until it actually happens.
+4 out of 6 strategies took more bets to double my money than to lose it, which means I cannot rely on doubling my money until it actually happens.
 Or I lose it all along the way.

-The same scenario applies to the Reverse Martingale strategy but the “walk away” window is smaller because the overall number of bets is smaller.
+The same scenario applies to the Reverse Martingale strategy but the ‘walk away’ window is smaller because the overall number of bets is smaller.

 - To win some extra money or

-- to have fun by gambling.
+- to have fun at gambling.

 Of course, I saved the best for last.

-However, this is the time to remember the scenario from the “How much did I walk away with?” section: “… you either win MORE than $100 on top of your initial $100 or lose the initial $100 OR LESS.”
+However, this is the time to remember the scenario from the ‘How much did I walk away with?‘ section: “… you either win MORE than $100 on top of your initial $100 or lose the initial $100 OR LESS.”

 After 100 games:

-That means I had $36.2 more after 100 games than I had at the very beginning.
-After 1000 games I had $362 more, after 100 000 games, $36,200 more, …
+This means that after 100 games I would have $36.20 more than I had in the very beginning.
+After 1,000 games I would have $362 more, after 100,000 games $36,200 more, etc.

 See where I’m going with this?

-average number of bets needed to double or lose my money
+Average number of bets needed to double or lose my money:

-But in order to get to my final $163,500 profit with the Reverse Martingale strategy I needed to lose almost $69,000 along the way.
+But in order to get to my final $163,500 of profit with the Reverse Martingale strategy I needed to lose almost $69,000 along the way.

-Again, I have to admit, I didn’t expect the results to turn out this way.
+Again, I have to admit that I did not expect the results to turn out this way.

 - Don’t just throw away the James Bond strategy.
 Try it out yourself, just don’t expect much in return (perhaps play a free roulette game first ???? )